parryc/thevoid/templates/leflan/language_azeri.md

 Saturday - şənbə
 Sunday - bazar

 In colloquial Azeri, though, starting with Monday, they are simply spoken as `birinci gün:1st day`, etc. If something takes place on a day, the phrase is treated as a [compound noun (see ⑤)](possession).
 This means that for forms already said as a compound noun: bazar ertəsi, çərşənbə axşamı, and cümə axşamı, no change is needed.
 For the other days, the day of the week will be followed by `günü`.
 Thus, `cümə günü:on Friday`.
+Note that during Nowruz, _su/od/yel/torpaq çərşənbə_ actually refers to Tuesday (_çərşənbə axşamı_): the _axşamı_ is dropped.

 Months are listed below.